Circle's Services and Projects 2013

 CIRCLE'S MISSION STATEMENT

 Women and children have the fundamental right to live in safety, free from all forms of abuse.
-We will support those who seek our services as they explore their individual options, drawing on their strengths and our strengths as advocates, along with the collective voice of an aware community, together we seek to end domestic violence.
+We will support those who access our services as they explore their options.
+By building on the strengths of the individual, and through the collective voice of an aware community, together we seek to end domestic violence.